 - 14.1 When the school is notified that a pupil has a medical condition that requires support in school, the school nurse informs the Headteacher and/or inclusion manager.
-Following this, the school begins to arrange a meeting with parents/carers, healthcare professionals and the pupil, with a view to discussing the necessity of an IHP (outlined in detail in section 18). - 14.2 The school should, where possible, wait for a formal diagnosis before providing support to pupils.
-Where a pupil's medical condition is unclear, or where there is a difference of opinion concerning what support is required, a judgement is made by the Headteacher / Inclusion Manager based on all available evidence (including medical evidence and consultation with parents/carers). - 14.3 For a pupil starting at the school in a September uptake, arrangements are in place prior to their introduction and informed by their previous institution.
-If the school fails in to receive the necessary information in time for a September start, there may be a delay in starting at school. - 14.4 Where a pupil joins the school mid-term or a new diagnosis is received, arrangements are put in place within a reasonable time period. - 14.5 Managing Allergies: It is the parent/carer's responsibility to inform the school of any allergies/Intolerances either through the application form, data collection form or by speaking directly to the school office.
+Following this, the school begins to arrange a meeting with parents/carers, healthcare professionals and the pupil, with a view to discussing the necessity of an IHP (outlined in detail in section 18). - 14.2 The school does not wait for a formal diagnosis before providing support to pupils.
+Where a pupil's medical condition is unclear, or where there is a difference of opinion concerning what support is required, a judgement is made by the Headteacher based on all available evidence (including medical evidence and consultation with parents/carers). - 14.3 For a pupil starting at the school in a September uptake, arrangements are in place prior to their introduction and informed by their previous institution. - 14.4 Where a pupil joins the school mid-term or a new diagnosis is received, arrangements are put in place within two weeks. - 14.5 Managing Allergies: It is the parent/carer's responsibility to inform the school of any allergies/Intolerances either through the application form, data collection form or by speaking directly to the school office.
 This information is recorded on SIMs and is passed on to the class teacher.
 The parent/carer will be given a form to be signed by their GP; once all necessary supporting evidence has been provided, the catering team will be able to provide a special menu.
 Copies of children's forms are held in the office and the information is included as part of staff induction.